GhostAtom/langgraph-factory-workspace/implementation_task.md

         # Project Plan: Add a /health Endpoint

 ## Overview
-The task is to implement a new `/health` endpoint in the existing application.
-This endpoint will provide a simple health check for the application, returning a status that indicates whether the application is running correctly.
-This is crucial for monitoring and ensuring the application is operational.
+The task involves adding a new `/health` endpoint to the existing application.
+This endpoint will provide a simple health check for the application, indicating whether the application is running and operational.
+This is crucial for monitoring and ensuring the application is functioning correctly.

 ## Definition of Done
 - [ ] All acceptance criteria met